react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigating-without-navigation-prop.md

 // add other navigation functions that you need and export them
 ```

 Then, in any of your javascript modules, import the `RootNavigation` and call functions which you exported from it.
-You may use this approach outside of your React components and, in fact, it works as well when used from within them.
+You may use this approach outside of your React components.

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>